 Using a combination of existing research and surveys with local residents, Vital Signs reports give a full picture of social trends; key community needs; and what people think of the places where they live and work.

-This year on October 3rd, Vital Signs reports will be published for various parts of the UK, produced by 22 Community Foundations.
+Vital Signs reports will be published for various parts of the UK, produced by 22 Community Foundations.
 The reports also act as guides to charitable giving by identifying areas of key needs.

 Why is vital signs important?